 Covered Health Care Service The Amount You Pay Designated Network and Network What are the Limitations & Exceptions?
 Diabetes Services Diabetes Self-Management and Training/Diabetic Eye Exams/Foot Care Depending upon where the Covered Health Care Service is provided, Benefits for diabetes self-management and training/diabetic eye exams/foot care will be the same as those stated under Physician Office Services - Sickness and Injury in this Schedule of Benefits .
 Diabetes Self-Management Items Depending upon where the Covered Health Care Service is provided, Benefits for diabetes selfmanagement items will be the same as those stated under Durable Medical Equipment (DME), Orthotics and Supplies and in the Outpatient Prescription Drug Plan.
 Benefits for diabetes equipment that meets the definition of DME are subject to the limit stated under Durable Medical Equipment (DME), Orthotics and Supplies.
 Durable Medical Equipment (D OME), Orthotics and Supplies What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 30% Benefits are limited to a single purchase of a type of DME or orthotic every three years.
 Repair and/or replacement of DME or orthotics would apply to this limit in the same manner as a purchase.
 This limit does not apply to wound vacuums.
 Benefits for dedicated speech generating devices and tracheo-esophageal voice devices are limited to the purchase of one device during the entire period of time a Covered Person is enrolled under the Plan.
 Benefits for repair/replacement are limited to once every three years.
-Dedicated speech generating and tracheo-esophageal voice devices are not included in the limits stated above.
 You must obtain the DME from the vendor the Claims Administrator identifies or from the prescribing Network Physician.
+Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+Yes

 Covered Health Care Service The Amount You Pay Designated Network and Network What are the Limitations & Exceptions?
-Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-Yes Does the Annual Deductible Apply?
+Does the Annual Deductible Apply?
 Yes Emergency Health Care Servi ces - Outpatient What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both. \$300 per visit Note: If you are confined in an out-of-Network Hospital after you receive outpatient Emergency Health Care Services, you must notify the Claims Administrator within one business day or on the same day of admission if reasonably possible.
 The Claims Administrator may elect to transfer you to a Network Hospital as soon as it is medically appropriate to do so.
 If you choose to stay in the out-of-Network Hospital after the date the Claims Administrator decides a transfer is medically appropriate, Benefits will not be provided.
 If you are admitted as an inpatient to a Hospital directly from the Emergency room, the Benefits provided as described under Hospital - Inpatient Stay will apply.
 You will not have to pay the Emergency Health Care Services Copayment, Coinsurance and/or deductible.
-This does not apply to services provided to stabilize an Emergency after admission to a Hospital.
-Allowed Amounts for Emergency Plealth Care Services provided by an out-of-Network provider will be determined as described below under Allowed
+Allowed Amounts for Emergency Health Care Services provided by an out-of-Network provider will be determined as described below under Allowed Amounts in this Schedule of Benefits.
+Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+Yes